 China's media oversight body has ordered three major online companies to halt some of their multi-media streaming services, the government's latest move to tighten controls on an already restricted Internet.

-Agence France-Presse reports that Sina Weibo — the country's Twitter-like microblogging site with more than 340 million users — as well as news sites iFeng.com and ACFUN, were informed they lacked permits required by the body to run audio-visual streams.
+Agence France-Presse reports that Sina Weibo — the country's Twitter-like microblogging site with more than 340 million users — as well as news site iFeng.com and entertainment site ACFUN, were informed they lacked permits required by the body to run audio-visual streams.

 An announcement by China's State Administration of Press, Publication, Radio, Film and Television said the sites hosted "many politically-related programs that do not conform with state rules," and authorities are trying to "create a cleaner cyberspace," according to AFP.